solana-foundation/developer-content/content/courses/mobile/mwa-deep-dive.md

 We need to depend on Solana's `mobile-wallet-adapter-walletlib` package, which handles all of the low-level communication.

-> A reminder that this package is still in alpha and is not production ready.
+> Note: A reminder that this package is still in alpha and is not production ready.
 > However, the API is stable and will not change drastically, so you can begin
 > integration with your wallet.